ycpcs/cs330-fall2023/labs/rdt.md

 - Repeat the experiment, but now let all packets reach the destination and kill the first acknowledgment.
 Describe again what happens.

+- Have the source send five packets, and then pause the animation before any of the five packets reach the destination.
+Then kill the second packet and resume the animation.
+Describe what happens.

 - Finally, try sending six packets.
 What happens?

 ### Problem 2.